-7. Guilty Pleas
+8. Guilty Pleas

 - A. Plea Agreements and Pimentel Letters.
 When a defendant is pleading guilty pursuant to a plea agreement or a cooperation agreement, a copy of the agreement, signed or unsigned, ordinarily must be received by Chambers at least two business days before the scheduled plea.
-Where the Government is providing a Pimentel letter, a copy of the Pimentel letter must be received by Chambers no fewer than two business days before the scheduled plea.
-These documents should be e-mailed to the Court at Furman_NYSDChambers@nysd.uscourts.gov. - B. Preparation for Allocution.
-Prior to the date set for the plea, defense counsel is expected to have reviewed with the defendant if necessary, with the assistance of an interpreter any Pimentel letter or plea agreement.
+Where the Government is providing a Pimentel letter, a copy of the Pimentel letter must be received by Chambers at least two business days before the scheduled plea.
+These documents should be emailed to the Court. - B. Preparation for Allocution.
+Prior to the date set for the plea, defense counsel is expected to have reviewed with the defendant-if necessary, with the assistance of an interpreter-any Pimentel letter or plea agreement.
 Defense counsel and the defendant should execute any plea or cooperation agreement, prior to the time set for the plea.
-The defendant should also be prepared in advance of a guilty plea to give narrative allocutions that incorporate all of the elements of the offense(s) to which the defendant is pleading guilty.
+The defendant should also be prepared in advance of a guilty plea to give narrative allocutions that incorporate all elements of the offense(s) to which the defendant is pleading guilty.
 In the interest of clarity and efficiency, counsel is encouraged to assist the defendant in writing an allocution that can be read in open court during the plea proceeding.

-8. Trials
+9. Trials